|Request Registration Information|

 Travel directions will be provided once students complete their registration.

 Food and Dining

-Unlike other similar natural building workshops, we provide all meals and indoor dining facilities during our workshops.
+Unlike other similar natural building workshops, we provide all meals during our workshops.
 Breakfast, lunch, and dinner will be lovingly prepared with fresh, local, and organic ingredients.
 Tea and coffee will also be provided.
-The meals may include an occasional meat dish, delicious vegan fare, and hearty organic vegetarian dishes — we will happily accommodate dietary restrictions and food allergies.
+The meals will largely consist of hearty organic vegetarian dishes.
+You will not go hungry with us!
+(In fact, you might have a hard time leaving the table after each meal.)
+We will happily accommodate dietary restrictions and food allergies.
 Make sure to indicate any restrictions/allergies in your application.

 Lodging and Accommodations During Your Stay

 We provide student accommodations including camping space, access to composting toilets and outdoor shower facilities.
 These accommodations are already included in the price of the Workshop.
 Please note: cell phone reception is very poor, and landline telephone use will be available only in the case of an emergency.
 There is no internet access on the property.

 For students that do not wish to camp, indoor accommodations may be available very near to the workshop site.